Akinzekeel/BlazorGrid/README.md

 ```powershell
 dotnet add package Akinzekeel.BlazorGrid
 ```

-On your server-side Blazor or Web Api project and also in your shared project (or wherever your models or dto's are located), install the following NuGet package:
+In the project which will provide your remote data (Web Api or other) you may optionally install the following NuGet package:
 ```powershell
 dotnet add package Akinzekeel.BlazorGrid.Abstractions
 ```
+This optional package contains extension methods and interfaces without depending on Mvc or other packages.

-### Step 2: IGridProvider
+### Step 2: Set up a provider
 BlazorGrid will usually request data in batches by using **offset** and **length**.
-These can easily be translated to Linq on the server side with the `Take()` and `Skip()` methods (see step 4 on how to do that).
+These can easily be translated to Linq on the server side with the `Take()` and `Skip()` methods.

 However, there are scenarios where we do not have any control over the server-side.
-For these cases, you can implement your own IGridProvider.
-It is the responsibility of this provider to place requests in the correct format and then return the data as a GridPageResult<T>.
+For these cases, you can implement your own `IGridProvider`.
+It is the responsibility of this provider to place requests in the correct format and then return the data as a `BlazorGridResult<T>`.

-If you have control over the data-source/api/server, then I recommend you to use the DefaultHttpProvider.
+If you have control over the data-source, api or server, then I recommend you to use the DefaultHttpProvider and adjust your action methods to take a parameter of type `BlazorGridRequest` (see step 3).

+Whether you write a custom provider or use the builtin one, you will need to set it up in your dependency injection configuration.

 To set up a provider in dependency injection, go to **Program.cs** in your client-side project and register the service like so: